#20: Face/Off

 4 Stars

-Using a cutting edge surgical procedure, doctors will remove the faces of Archer and Troy and put Troy’s face on Archer so that Archer, now looking like Troy, can go undercover in a maximum security prison to get details from his brother about the location of the hidden bomb.
-Once undercover-Archer (looking like Troy) is in prison, the real Troy (sans face) wakes up from his medically-induced coma, kidnaps the plastic surgeon, and forces him to put Archer’s face on him.
+Things go awry when the real Troy (sans face) wakes up from his medically-induced coma, kidnaps the plastic surgeon, and forces him to put Archer’s face on him.
 Then Troy, now looking like Archer, kills the surgeon and everyone else that has knowledge of the undercover operation.
 Now the real Archer, who looks like Troy, must break out of prison in order to stop the real Troy, who looks like Archer.

-It’s a bananas script idea.
-After Face/Off, Colleary and Werb went on to write for TV and kid’s projects nobody has ever heard of.
+A quick aside: After Face/Off, writers Michael Colleary and Mike Werb went on to write mostly children’s TV programming.
 Prior to Face/Off, weirdly enough, Mike Werb also wrote the script for The Mask.
 Judging by his only two major writing credits, The Mask and Face/Off, he was obviously intrigued by the idea of identity and face removal.
 Kind of strange.

 John Woo certainly leans in.
 There is plenty of his signature “bullet ballet” in Face/Off, but he attacks dramatic scenes like they’re action scenes as well.
 The camera and music is kept at a constant crescendo, but he deftly navigates the story in a way that doesn’t exhaust or annoy the audience.
 He’s an F1 driver who never dips below 100 miles per hour, but there are subtle gear shifts and turn entries that keep the viewer from flying out of the car.
 It’s one of my favorite directed action movies ever.